South Africa’s Transnet to cut 35% of its network

 The bonds “buys us five years of peace and quiet,” Derby said.
 “It doesn’t take away from the fact that the financing pressures, the need to generate revenue from our operations and hence the thing of stopping loss-making flows is absolutely crucial for us to start putting to bed some of our old debt.”

-Source: SA News, Rail Journal, Bloomberg
+Source: Rail Journal, SA News, Bloomberg